JiaxiangBU/dynamic_topic_modeling/README.md

 version](https://badge.fury.io/py/dynamic-topic-modeling.svg)](https://badge.fury.io/py/dynamic-topic-modeling)
 <!-- badges: end -->

-The goal of ‘wei\_lda\_debate’ is to build Latent Dirichlet Allocation models based on ‘sklearn’ and ‘gensim’ framework, and Dynamic Topic Model(Blei and Lafferty 2006) based on ‘gensim’ framework.
-I decide to build a Python package, so this reposority will be updated.
+The goal of 'wei_lda_debate' is to build Latent Dirichlet Allocation models based on 'sklearn' and 'gensim' framework, and Dynamic Topic Model(Blei and Lafferty 2006) based on 'gensim' framework.
+I decide to build a Python package 'dynamic_topic_modeling', so this reposority will be updated and 'wei_lda_debate' is depreciated.
 The new reposority path is
 <https://github.com/JiaxiangBU/dynamic_topic_modeling.git>.

-# Examples
+To build this package, I borrow from

+1.  'wei_lda_debate'(Wang 2018) to build LDA framework
+2.  'dtmvisual'(Svitlana 2019) to build the visualization framework

 1. [LDA based on
     sklearn](https://nbviewer.jupyter.org/urls/jiaxiangbu.github.io/dynamic_topic_modeling/sklearn-lda.ipynb)